tripal/tripald3/docs/api/drawHistogram.rst

 Source Code: ``js/tripalD3.histo.js``

-def ``drawHistogram(svg, data, options)``
+def ``drawSimpleHistogram(svg, data, options)``

   Draw a simple histogram.

   :svg: The canvas to draw the histogram on.
-  :data: An array of objects (one object per category or bar) with the following keys:
+  :data: An array of objects (one bar represents the frequency of objects with that value).

-    :label: the human-readable label for this category (bar).
-    :count: the number of items in the category.
-This is used to determine the length of the bar and MUST BE AN INTEGER.

   :options: An object containing options for this chart.
 Supported keys include: